Symmetry and Evolution in Quantum Gravity: Reparametrization Invariance in Finite Dimensions

 then we can recover the normal Heisenberg evolution equation for quantum theory.
 The above basis is equivalent to deparametrizing the extended classical theory with respect to $\tau$ and then quantizing.
 Observables are now taken to be represented by self-adjoint operators acting on the physical Hilbert space.
-The role of time is now played by the operator corresponding to the arbitrarily determined evolution parameter:
+The role of time is now played by an operator corresponding to the arbitrarily determined evolution parameter:

 This formalism leads us to ask what interpretation we should ascribe to the evolution parameter.
 Unlike the time parameter of conventional quantum theory, in our relational formalism it is an operator.
 This might be thought to imply that, in this approach, $\tau$ is itself a physical observable associated with a clock.
-However, by definition, we have that $[\mathcal{\hat{H}}_e,\hat{\tau}]\neq0$, so even thought it is an operator, time parameterization is not actually an observable of the theory.
+However, by construction we have that $\tau$ is not an operator on the physical Hilbert space.
+Rather it is an operator on the space of auxiliary states, $\ket\Psi_{\text{aux}}$, which are defined prior to the imposition of the constraint condition \eqref{eq:RQ phys H}.
+Time is thus explicitly not an observable of the theory.
 Rather, according to this formalism, what \textit{is} observable are the successive, distinct values of each genuine physical degree of freedom.
+Nevertheless, the role of time within a relationally quantized theory is clearly a novel one: it is no longer a classical background, but an \textit{unobservable} quantum operator.
+The possibly radical interpretational consequences of this change are are an interesting avenue of ongoing investigation.

 In the Schr\"odinger picture, we can compare the results of Relational Quantization with the results of a straightforward Dirac quantization of reparametrization invariant theories.
 In Relational Quantization, the physical Hilbert space is defined by \eqref{eq:RQ phys H}.
 We can solve this constraint explicitly if the spectrum of $\hat H$ is known using the ansatz